pcorless/icepdf/README.md

 # examples module, -am insures dependencies are build
 ~$ mvn -pl :png-capture -am package
 # or with full group id.
-~$ mvn -pl org.icepdf.os.examples:png-capture -am package
+~$ mvn -pl org.icepdf.examples:png-capture -am package

 # Whole project hierarchy can be built with or with full group id.
 ~$ mvn package